KevinDeNotariis/Movies-Repo/README.md

 The program automatically creates a collection of actors once it has read all the movies stored.

-There are lots of functionality to display all the movies stored:
+There are lots of functionalities to display all the movies stored:

 * Show movies alphabetically ordered;
 * Show movies by year of production;